aimms/how-to/Articles/474/474-Routing-cvrp.rst

    It is not recommended to use this information as a primary source for current projects or documentation.
 Please refer to the latest documentation for up-to-date information.

 .. meta::
-   :keywords: Subtour elimination, Miller-Tucker-Zemlin, incumbent callback, network object
+   :description: Solves the Capacitated Vehicle Routing Problem using a three-index MIP formulation with Miller-Tucker-Zemlin and subtour elimination constraint variants.
-   :description: The Vehicle Routing Problem (VRP) deals with the distribution of goods between depots and customers using vehicles.
+   :keywords: Subtour elimination, Miller-Tucker-Zemlin, incumbent callback, network object, CVRP, vehicle routing, MIP

 Direct download AIMMS Project :download:`CVRP.zip <model/CVRP.zip>`